leftshiftone/conveyjs/README.md

 ```

 ### Classic Renderer
-The classic renderer renders the G.A.I.A. messages in a classic top-down manner.
+The classic renderer renders the messages in a classic top-down manner.

 ### Content Centric Renderer
 The content centric renderer tries to maximize the time a content is visible by updating the content